Remnant Media

-Remnant Media was a British company which published a variety of pornographic magazines.
+Remnant Media was a British publisher of magazines, especially pornographic magazines.
+Remnant Media published Asian Babes, Readers Wives, Horny Housewives, Mega Boobs, Mothers-in-Law, Big Ones, Just 18, and 60 Plus.
+Remnant Media also published the gay lifestyle magazine Attitude until January 2007.

+History

-On 1 March 2004, Richard Desmond's company Northern and Shell sold a package of 45 titles, for about £20m, to Remnant Media in order to help reshape Desmond's image as part of his strategy to bid for The Daily Telegraph.
+Remnant Media was established by Simon Robinson in March 2004 when Richard Desmond's company Northern and Shell sold a package of 45 titles, for about £20m, to Remnant Media in order to help reshape Desmond's image as part of his strategy to bid for The Daily Telegraph.
 The Bank of Scotland became embroiled in controversy by lending Remnant Media £5 million towards the financing package.

-Overview

-The company's best known title was Asian Babes magazine.
-Other magazines published under its Fantasy Publications brand included Readers Wives, Horny Housewives, Mega Boobs, Mothers-in-Law, Big Ones, Just 18 and 60 Plus.
-Remnant Media also published the gay lifestyle magazine attitude until January 2007.